mbretter/go-mongodb/README.md

 This package wraps the go mongodb driver by providing a so-called "Connector", this makes the mongodb connection testable/mockable.
 The original driver is not really testable, it is hard/impossible to mock the package.

-Usually in go the interfaces are defined at the consumer, but in this case an interface is provided to keep the codebase small.
+Usually in go the interfaces are defined at the consumer side, but in this case an interface is provided to keep the codebase small.

 The provided connector interface can easily be mocked using [mockery](https://github.com/vektra/mockery).